romkatv/powerlevel10k/README.md

 is count your source files and test files, and calculate the ratio between them.
 Just enough to give you a quick overview about the test situation of the project you are dealing with.

+#### VI-Mode Indicator

+This Segment shows the current mode of your ZSH.
+If you want to use your ZSH in VI-Mode, you need to configure it separatly in your `~/.zshrc`:

+    # VI-Mode
+    # general activation
+    bindkey -v

+    # set some nice hotkeys
+    bindkey '^P' up-history
+    bindkey '^N' down-history
+    bindkey '^?' backward-delete-char
+    bindkey '^h' backward-delete-char
+    bindkey '^w' backward-kill-word
+    bindkey '^r' history-incremental-search-backward

+    # make it more responsive
+    export KEYTIMEOUT=1

 #### The 'vcs' Segment